randymized/malifi/Readme.md

 Assuming that the router calls `next` if it does not match the request, an unmatched request will fall through to the default filesystem-based router.
 This would allow a directory to include both virtual resources and concrete ones.
 In the test foreground site, for example, there is a `date` directory that will parse a string in the form `/date/mm/dd/yyyy` into its component parts.
 But the `date` directory also includes a `today.txt` resource which will be served when the URL is `/date/today` even though `today` is not recognized by the regular expression.

 Malifi includes two simple preempting routers.
 The `virtual_directory_router` turns any directory into a virtual directory.
 All URL elements beyond the directory will be placed into an array stored at `request.args` and the request will then be rerouted to the URL in the `redirect_to` argument.
 A directory can be turned into a virtual directory by setting the `preempting_router_` attribute to the `virtual_directory_router` in the directory's `_default.meta` module and including the URL to which requests are to be redirected in the argument.
 The `regex_router` similarly turns any directory into a virtual directory, but takes two arguements, a regular expression and the destination URL.
 Requests are only handled if they match the regular expression and the regular expression allows greater control over what is captured from the URL and placed in `request.args`.

 Additional routers may be defined.
 The community is invited to contribute more sophisticated, creative or specialized ones.

 ## Template Support

-Malifi does not favor any given template system.
-In fact, to avoid dependencies on template systems that you do not intend to use, it does not support any templates out of the box.
-Template system interfaces will be supported as separate projects.
-The community is invited to contribute handlers for different templates as well.
+A design goal of Malifi is to not favor any specific template system, but rather to provide a platform that can work with multiple template engines, including the ability to use multiple template systems in a given site.Because of a preexisting dependency upon `Underscore`, a reference implementation of templating using the Underscore engine is included, but it is intended that supplemental projects will provide adapters to a number of different engines.
+Implementing adapters as separate projects avoids dependencies on engines that are otherwise not required for a given application.
+The community is invited to contribute additonal adapters.

+To use a template, a page's `.js` or `.coffee` module first creates a context object and populates it with data and perhaps functions needed by the template.
+It then calls `req.malifi.render` with the requested MIME type and context object.
+The render function passes the request to the metadata `renderer_` function.
+By default, this is the renderer defined in `lib/renderer.coffee`.
+That renderer uses the metadata `template_map_` to select a template engine-specific adapter for the requested MIME type, and the set of files matching the request's URL.

+Because the template map is defined in metadata, it can vary from one part of a site to another and the template to be used can even be specified from one page to another.
+If templates used with different template engines have different file extensions, engines may be selected based upon extension.

 ## License

 (The MIT License)